 - the men who devour the houses of widows and pray long prayers as a pretense.
 These men will receive abundantly more judgement.”

-- And having sat down opposite the treasury, He was observing how the crowd threw money into the treasury.
+- And having sat down opposite the treasury, He was observing how the crowd throws money into the treasury.
 And many rich men were throwing in much money.

 - And having come, one poor widow threw in two lepta, which is equal to a penny.

-- And having summoned His disciples, He tells them: “Amen I tell you that this poor widow threw in more than all the men who threw money into the treasury.
+- And having summoned His disciples, He told them: “Amen I tell you that this poor widow threw in more than all the men throwing money into the treasury.